Foreign-born child of Chinese descendents age 18 or under needs to provide a photocopy of

 Applicant born in Mainland China, applying for the Chinese visa for the

-very first time, must also provide their original most recent Chinese passport and a photocopy
+very first time, must also provide their original most recent Chinese passport, a photocopy

-of the US Naturalization Certificate along with the application.
+of the US Naturalization Certificate and a photocopy of US Permanent Resident Card along with the application.
 If name on

 your current passport is different from name in your previous Chinese visa,